Worthing CIL Neighbourhood Fund

 What value of project proposals are invited?

-- Project proposals can request a minimum of £1,000 and up to a maximum CIL neighbourhood fund allocation of £15,000 (or up to the total amount of funds in a CIL area, if below £15,000)
+- Project proposals can request a minimum of £1,000 and up to a maximum CIL Neighbourhood Fund allocation of £5,000 - note that this is a decrease from the £15,000 limit set in previous funding rounds.

 It is important to note this fund will not be able to be used as ongoing revenue support, but will instead provide one-off emergency funding that could help to keep organisations and facilities alive whilst longer term funding solutions are secured.
 There will be a stipulation that any funding allocated to revenue projects is time limited and that the group or organisation must seek alternative funding before the CIL Neighbourhood Fund allocation runs out.